Canon EOS R1 Review

 Back to Top

-When a critical image must be captured with no second chances, a high percentage of photographers put their trust in Canon 1-series cameras for their exceptional reliability, performance, and speed.
-The expectations for the flagship Canon EOS mirrorless camera arriving many years later than we expected became crazy-high.
-Much has changed in the last 4 years, and the R1 is a massive upgrade over its predecessor and a big upgrade over the R3, which was also far more capable than the 1D X III.
+When a critical image must be captured with no second chances, a high percentage of photographers put their trust in Canon 1-series cameras for exceptional reliability, performance, and speed.
+The expectations for the flagship Canon EOS mirrorless camera arriving many years later than expected were crazy-high.
+Much has changed in the last 4 years, and the R1 is a massive upgrade over its predecessor and a significant upgrade over the R3, which itself was far more capable than the 1D X III.

 The R1 is designed to meet professional requirements with an emphasis on outstanding results when photographing challenging and fast-moving subjects.
 Especially photographers pursuing sports, action, photojournalism, and wildlife should strongly consider adding R1 bodies to their kits.